jethrocarr/puppet-howalarming/README.md

 some YAML data. :-)

 You don't need to define the beanstlakd configuration or the tubes that should be present, that is handled by the Puppet module for you.
+Almost all the other defaults like app installation location, ports, git repo, etc should be left as-is, but if needed refer to `manifests/params.pp` for information on how to override the defaults.